Standardized Test Requirements

 The GRE (general) test is required of all applicants.

-*Note: For the 2021 graduate admission process (Due December 15, 2020), given the potential difficulty in access to testing due to the Covid-19 outbreak, the department of Mechanical Engineering will not require GRE tests for applications for graduate admission for 2021.
-We will thus not use GRE scores as a basis for evaluating candidates for admission in the 2021 application process.
+*Note: For the 2022 graduate admission process (Due December 15, 2022), given the potential difficulty in access to testing due to the Covid-19 outbreak, the department of Mechanical Engineering will not require GRE tests for applications for graduate admission for 2023.
+We will thus not use GRE scores as a basis for evaluating candidates for admission in this year's application process.

 IELTS scores must be requested from the Educational Testing Service (ETS) in order for a file to be considered complete.
 Please allow four to six weeks for ETS to send the "official" score reports to the department.
 Copies of these scores should be sent with the application and will be used only until "official" scores have been received.
 NO IELTS WAIVERS ARE GRANTED.